 Private Endpoint Security is Here: Another Step Forward for Astra DB Security

 Adoption of DataStax Astra DB is accelerating, users love the speed and ease in spinning up Cassandra clusters in minutes rather than weeks.
 Coupled with autoscaling and consumption-based pricing, Astra DB is a clear choice for enterprises that need high availability and infinite scalability.
-To help support our security conscious users on this journey, we’re excited to announce the general availability of private endpoint on AWS today.
-Private endpoint support will also be available on Azure and GCP soon.
+To help support our security conscious users on this journey, we’re excited to announce the general availability of private endpoint on AWS, GCP and Azure.

 Private endpoint enables enterprises to safely and easily connect applications or microservices in their virtual private cloud (VPC) to Astra DB.
 Cloud network configuration can be complex, especially with multi-cloud deployments or when connecting services from multiple SaaS vendors.
 By providing the ability to define private endpoints with private communications from your cloud infrastructure provider, Astra DB helps meet the security and governance requirements of enterprises.